 Figure 7.
-Maximum friction utilization map of a particularly hazardous road section in the State College Road network
+Maximum friction utilization map of a particularly hazardous curve section on an interstate highway.

 In urban driving situations, vehicles will either slow to a stop at an intersection or drive through it depending on the traffic signals.
 Depending on which maneuver is completed, the friction utilization is vastly different.
 This paper aims to identify areas of large friction utilization; therefore, we are more interested in the maximum friction used at an intersection to represent vehicles that must come to a stop.
 In contrast, the average friction utilization may occlude the stopping friction utilization.
 Therefore, the maximum friction utilization is mapped for figures that represent data from urban driving situations.
 Similarly in arterial driving situations, vehicles often perform braking and acceleration maneuvers to adjust to decreases and increases in speed limits, especially at on- and off-ramps.
 Therefore, it is necessary to map the maximum friction utilization in these situations.